zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 # Reference

 [A] J. Burgner-Kahrs, D. C. Rucker, and H. Choset, “Continuum robots for medical applications: A survey,” IEEE Transactions on Robotics, vol. 31, no. 6, pp. 1261–1280, 2015.
+[B] F. Boyer, V. Lebastard, F. Candelier, and F. Renda, “Dynamics of continuum and soft robots: A strain parameterization based approach,” IEEE Transactions on Robotics, vol. 37, no. 3, pp. 847–863, 2021.

 ---